-The campus in Västerås is just a 15-minute walk from the Central Station, right between the city centre’s active life and recreation facilities.
-On the one side lie the old town and the city centre, with its wide range of malls, cafés, restaurants and other entertainment facilities.
-A stone’s throw in the other direction is the Rocklunda sports complex, with several arenas and sports grounds.
+The campus in Västerås is just a 15-minute walk from the central station, right in the middle of the city's active life and leisure time.
+In one direction is the old town and city center with a large selection of malls, cafes, restaurants and other entertainment.
+In the other direction is the Rocklunda sports center, with several arenas and sports fields.

 The entire campus was specially built for MDU, and is characterised by high ceilings, spacious, light glass surfaces, and lots of meeting places where students can socialise.
 Student housing is also situated In close proximity to the campus.